amizar1/ISQA3420/UseCase.md

 Tigger: The Corporate developer sends the software package to scan for license and vulnerability.

-Use case 02
+# Use case 02

-Title: Apply new policy to the software package
+#v Title: Apply new policy to the software package

 Primary Actor: Corporate Manager